tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 .. note::

-  Layer Addition may create diverging cells if Feature Snapping is applied and if cells don't snap to edges perfectly.
+  Layer Addition may create diverging cells if Feature Snapping is applied and if cell edges don't snap to edges perfectly.
 Therefore the add-on shows a warning *Feature Snap Iters may create bad layers* if *Feature Snap Iter* is larger than zero and if *Do Layer Addition Phase* option is enabled.